oceanprotocol/ocean-node/README.md

 ```

 ### Additional tests / helper scripts
 There are a couple of helper scripts to help test additional functionality and components integration.
-These can be found under src/helpers/scripts
+These can be found under 'src/helpers/scripts'
-run them do either:
+To run them, do either:
 ```
 npm run client
 ```
-(It requires at least 2 nodes properly configured and running)
+(Purpose: for downloadURL flow.
+It requires at least 2 nodes properly configured and running)

 OR

 ```
-npm run check-nonce
+npm run check-nonce (for checking nonce handling flow)
 ```
-(This last one requires DB up and running)
+(Purpose: for checking nonce tracking flow.
+This last one requires DB up and running)